- What is the Skilled Worker visa?

 The going rate varies depending on the type of job, you can find out the going rate for your job using your occupation code.

-In some circumstances, you may not need to meet the salary threshold of £25,600 or the going rate of your job, this applies to you if:
+In some circumstances, you may not need to meet the salary threshold of £25,600 or the going rate of your job.
+This applies if:

 - your job is in a shortage occupation